Social Interactions Models with Latent Structures: Proofs of Main Results

 Therefore,

-where the first inequality uses the fact that $|Y_{ig}-P_{ig}|\leq2$ and the second inequality holds by Assumption \ref{npl}\ref{npl-vi}.
+where the first inequality uses the fact that $|Y_{ig}-P_{ig}|\leq2$ and the second inequality holds by Assumption \ref{npl}\ref{npl-v}.
 We have

-where the first inequality uses a Taylor expansion and the Cauchy-Schwartz (CS) inequality and the first equality holds by \eqref{eq:thm2-fact1}.
-Then, the classification consistency is preserved under this perturbation, as we have verified by inspecting the proofs in \cite{su2016identifying}.
+where the first inequality uses a Taylor expansion and the Cauchy--Schwarz (CS) inequality and the first equality holds by \eqref{eq:thm2-fact1}.
+Then, the classification consistency is preserved under this perturbation, as we have verified by inspecting the proofs in \citet{su2016identifying}.